USS Abraham Lincoln (CVN-72): 1990 to 1999

-Abraham Lincoln began a fourth deployment in June 1998.
+In June 1998, Abraham Lincoln began a fourth deployment.
 Once again, the ship headed for the Persian Gulf in support of Operation Southern Watch.
 Abraham Lincoln was awarded the Armed Forces Expeditionary Medal, and Abraham Lincoln carrier battle group the Meritorious Unit Commendation ribbon.

 2000s

 The carrier's fifth deployment commenced in August 2000, when Abraham Lincoln again traveled to the Persian Gulf in support of Southern Watch.
 On this deployment, the carrier, air wing, and battle group ships earned the Navy Meritorious Unit Commendation.
 The ship earned the Arleigh Burke Fleet Trophy as the most improved command in the Pacific Fleet.

-Abraham Lincoln was in port on 11 September 2001.
+Abraham Lincoln was in port during the September 11 attacks.
 The carrier was put to sea on 20 July 2002 to support Operation Enduring Freedom.
-She took up station once more in support of Operation Southern Watch before taking a port visit to Perth, Western Australia.
+She took up station once more in support of Operation Southern Watch before taking a port visit to Fremantle, Western Australia.
 During this time, Abraham Lincoln was ordered to the Persian Gulf to take part in Operation Iraqi Freedom.
 This forced the Navy to extend Abraham Lincolns stay from 20 January to 6 May 2003.
-The news of this extension was delivered to the ship's crew on New Year's morning, by the then battle group commander, Rear Admiral Kelly, with the phrase, "We don't need to be home holding our loved ones, we need to be here holding the line.
-Get over it!".
-The term "Get over it" became a running joke aboard ship, which eventually led to a deployment patch made aboard that read "Westpac 2003 CVN-72 CVW-14 GET OVER IT", with an image intended to depict an admiral kicking a sailor in the groin.